orbs-network/orbs-spec/behaviors/services/transaction-pool.md

 > Checks a transaction's validity and approves it for ordering.
 > Performed on transactions received both from a local Public API before signing and broadcasting them and as part of the ordering block construction and validation.

-#### Check transaction validity
+#### Check transaction ordering validity
 * Correct protocol version.
 * Valid fields (sender address, contract address).
 * Sender virtual chain matches contract virtual chain matches instance virtual chain.
-* Check transaction time_stamp, accept only transactions with last block.timestamp -5 sec < time_stamp < block.timestamp expiration window.
+* Check transaction time_stamp, accept only transactions with last block.timestamp -5 sec < time_stamp < block.timestamp + expiration window.
-* Valid transaction signature.

-#### Approve transaction for processing
-* Not expired.
-Transaction is considered expired if transaction timestamp > current timestamp + expiration window.
-* Check that the Subscription status is active.
-    * The virtual chain subscription status is updated periodically by the ConfigurationManager calling the `UpdateSubscriptionStatus` method.
 * Transaction doesn't already exist in the pending pool or committed pool (duplicated).
+* Verify the tarnsaction signature and subscription and calling `VirtualMachine.TransactionSetPreOrder`.
+    * Note: `TransactionSetPreOrder` does not require ordered trasnactions and can be paralelized.

 &nbsp;
 ## `AddNewTransaction` (method)
 > Add a new transaction from a client to the network (pending transaction pool)
-* If out of sync, hold execution until regain sync.
+* If OUT_OF_SYNC, hold execution until regain sync.
     * Note: AddNewTransaction is an a-sync event as such it's not consistent across nodes.
 However gossiping duplicate trunsactions can damage the node's reputation.
 * Check that the trasnaction is valid and approved for ordering by calling `CheckPreOrder`.
 * If a transaction fails the approval, update the Public API by calling `PublicAPI.UpdateTransactionsResponse` with:
     * tx_id
     * status
-    * current time_stamp
+    * last block time_stamp
     (All other fields are don't care)

 #### Add transaction to pending pool